"

 Organizing Ideas

 When you write, you need to organize your ideas in an order that makes sense.
 The writing you complete in all your courses exposes how analytically and critically your mind works.
 In some courses, the only direct contact you may have with your instructor is through the assignments you write for the course.
-You can make a good impression by spending time ordering your ideas.
+You can make a good impression by spending time organizing your ideas.

 Order refers to your choice of what to present first, second, third, and so on in your writing.
-You will of course let the subject of your essay guide the order you use (ex: a historical subject is likely to benefit from chronological order), but you will also want to let your purpose and audience guide your decisions.
+You will let the subject of your essay guide the order you use (ex: a historical subject is likely to benefit from chronological order), but you will also want to let your purpose and audience guide your decisions.

 The three common methods of organizing writing are chronological order, spatial order, and order of importance.